saynHuang/npc_structure/README.md

 ## Training Model
 We compare five named entity recognition models (CNN-CRF、IDCNN-CRF、LSTM-CRF、BiLSTM-CRF、BERT-CRF).
 Except for BERT-CRF, the other four trained models are stored in ner_train.
-If you want to train the BERT-CRF model, click here to visit the official website to download the pre-train model and run `BERT_CRF.py`.
+If you want to train the BERT-CRF model, you should download the pre-train model and run `BERT_CRF.py`.
 You can also set the hyperparameters of the BERT-CRF model in the `train_helper.py`.
 The following are the hyperparameters we used in the experiment:
 embedding_dim = 50